Configure

 Edit the Database Name

-Click "Edit" in the "Wordpress Config" section to edit the name of your WordPress database.
+Click Edit in the WordPress Config section to edit the name of your WordPress database.
 The default is app.

 Choose a Storage Capsule